We will work with you to design an account that best fits the needs and circumstances of your ministry.

 Some accounts do not fit the specific definition of either an endowment or a custodial account.
 A hybrid account at the Foundation combines the benefits of an endowment with the flexibility of a custodial account.
 A ministry can set aside the principal of the fund, spending only the income, but retain access to the entire account in case of emergency or unexpected need.

-This type of account at the Foundation distributes funds to the church “on demand.”
+The entire market value of a custodial account is available for distribution to the church or ministry on demand.
+You can also set up automatic, periodic distributions of a certain amount or percentage of the fund.
 There are no maturity dates and no penalties for withdrawals.
-The church can take advantage of the investment management opportunities offered by the Foundation and still have the funds available for current ministries.
+The church can take advantage of the investment management opportunities offered by The Foundation and still have the funds available for current ministries.
 This is an especially useful tool for Reserve Funds.